bhauman/bhauman.github.com/_posts/2013-08-22-channels-of-channels-dots-game-refactor.md

 In my [last post](/2013/08/12/clojurescript-core-async-dots-game.html) I built a "straight forward" implementation of the Dots game using ClojureScript and core.async.
-My intention was not to get to clever or respond the endless array of *shoulds* that come into my head while I'm programming.
+My intention was not to get to clever or respond the endless array of *shoulds* that normally interrupt my programming.

-It's time to reevaluate and see what can be improved.
+It's time to reevaluate the result and see what can be improved.
 During this exploration we are going to look at using channels of channels and functional reactive programming.

 This post is assuming a familitarity with Clojure's new [core.async](http://clojure.github.io/core.async/) library.
 You may find my last two posts helpful in learning more